damianhakert/damianhakert.github.io/source/_posts/2015-01-23-gitlab-7-7-1-and-gitlab-ci-5-4-1-released.markdown

 Today we release GitLab 7.7.1 (both CE and EE) and GitLab CI 5.4.1.

-GitLab 7.7.1 brings two fixes:
+GitLab 7.7.1 brings three fixes:

 - Improve @mention autocomplete performance
 - Show setup instructions for GitHub import if it is disabled